libreERP/libreERP/README.md

 # libreERP

-I started this project in August of 2015 when I needed a web interface for one of my IOT project.
+I started this project in August of 2015 when I wanted a web interface for one of my IOT project.

 I dont know why but I once decided to build it further to a collaborative project management suit mainly focused on electronics and CAD projects.